yunpengn/blog/README.md

 - I want a blog website that only consists of static webpages.
 This provides me with more options to host it.
 For instance, [GitHub Pages](https://pages.github.com/) certainly only supports static webpages.
 Thus, I cannot use any content management system (CMS) with dynamic pages, like [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/).
 - I want to use a Windows-based development machine.
 This means some programming languages like Ruby may be troublesome.
 Thus, I will not choose engines like [Jekyll](https://jekyllrb.com/).

+Given all the factors mentioned above, I choose [Hexo.js](https://hexo.io/) in the end.

 ## Licence

 [GNU General Public Licence 3.0](LICENSE)